 Unfortunately, one of the first efforts to crack the code on tonality had fallen well short of that goal.
 After reading dozens of news stories about major companies, and consulting with a code frame devised as an industry standard, three coders were asked to record basic information, including whether the tone of the story was positive, negative, neutral or balanced.

 "The research results yielded low to moderate intercoder reliability," the researchers reported.
 It didn't work.

 Why?
-Because tonality is simply not a discrete metric.
+Because tonality is simply not a discrete metric, mathematically speaking.
 It cannot be counted.

 That's not to say news does not impact those four variables.
 It does.
 No question.
 Proprietary research has connected news to brand equity, purchase intent, employee satisfaction, and, sales.
 Beyond that, news also correlates to customer satisfaction scores, and is a trigger for regulatory, legislative and judicial inquiries.

 In business terms, news is an external variable associated with a broad spectrum of business impacts.